wross9959/Cs2613/ExplorationActivities/EA2/README.md

 4. Press connect (this will create a local server on your computer)
 5. Then once complete go to terminal and run this command for Node Js `npm init -y` and `npm install mongodb`

+Also to note it is currently set up to work on a personal local host not on the cloud.

 ### Creating a Algorithm

 ```txt